 This current incarnation, "conceived and realized" by The Forest of Arden (read: director-actor Michael Arden) and Deaf West Theatre (David J. Kurs, artistic director), is manned by a mix of hearing and deaf actors who frequently double up to do one character.
 Far from being cluttered and clumsy, there's an unexpected poetry to the enterprise, particularly as staged here with such fluidity and grace.

 Photo Flashback!
-The Spring Awakening Revival Opened Over a Year Ago on Broadway
+The Spring Awakening Revival Opened in 2015 on Broadway

 Frank Wedekind's timeless play about the teenagers with their knickers in a twist — raging hormones crashing into hammer-hard Morality in the German provinces of the 1890s — always has the welcome mat out for the next generation.
 Youth must be served — and was in 2006, with a rock-solid score by Duncan Sheik and Steven Sater and hard-driving direction from Michael Mayer.
 The result won seven Tony Awards.
 Sheik was unfazed by the show's swift return to Broadway.
 "It is practically a new show, given the way it has been so radically re-imaged by Deaf West," he contended.